All students who audition will be considered without regard to physical ability, age, race, national/ethnic origin, sexual orientation, or gender.

 Everyone is welcome!

 Several MFA in TVFT students are working on projects and will be sitting in the auditions to see the amazing talent pool.
-They will be casting separately.
+There are a handful of undergraduate projects also casting.
+Those directors may also be in the room.
+All will be casting separately.

 Detailed casting info/character breakdowns will be found on the Casting webpage